Moose2Model/Python2SOMIX/src/documentation.md

 ### SOMIX Overview

 SOMIX (System Object Model Interchange for XML) is a format used to represent software models, particularly focusing on the structure and interactions within code.
 It categorizes elements into groupings, code, and data, and defines relationships like parent-child, calls, and accesses.

+See for the specification [Paper SOMIX.pdf](https://github.com/Moose2Model/SOMIX/tree/main/SOMIX%201).
+ The background and motivation is described in [A Software Metamodel Restricted to Key Aspects of a Software System for Developers and a Method to Keep Manually Drawn Diagrams Up-to-Date and Correct](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4049604).

 ### MSE Format